dgramaciotti/dgramaciotti/README.md

 ## About

-I'm a fullstack developer, working with the web on solutions related to data (like web scraping) and apps (with React, Angular and VanillaJS), along with RESTful server services (using NodeJS and Mongo/Sql).
-I have a bachelor's degree in Electrical Engineering and I'm currently studying for a post-graduate degree in software engineering.
+I'm a fullstack developer, having worked like that for around 5 years.
+I have worked in small, medium and large teams, in many different industries.
+I like javascript and stuff related to that.

 ## Recent work and study

-Currently I'm working on big websites, with a CMS.
-Learning more about Jenkins, bundlers, gulp, project architecture, docker and design patterns.
+Currently I'm working for toyota with serverless.
+Helping scale applications and rethink architecture patterns.

 ## Colaboration